JeffJetton/greenclust/cran-comments.md

 ## Resubmission
 This is a resubmission.
-I have made these requested fixes to the DESCRIPTION file's Description field:
+I have made these requested fix to the DESCRIPTION file's Description field:

-* Added single quotes around package and function names
-* Added parentheses to the end of the function name `hclust()`
+* Removed the single quotes around the function name `hclust()`
-* Included a citation, using author name, year, and doi

-I have also taken advantage of the resubmit to add URL and BugReports fields to the DESCRIPTION file.

 ## Test environments
 * OS X local install: R 3.6.0